This article contains affiliate links.

 This article lists the most common essential oils toxic to birds and the everyday commercial products and delivery systems you should avoid.

-I will also make a few suggestions of the correct way to administer the lower-risk essential oils.
+I will also make a few suggestions on the correct way to administer the lower-risk essential oils.

 However, this is not an article about low-risk essential oils, so I will keep those suggestions brief and to the point.

-A quick summary of this article can be accessed through the link, point 9 in the table of contents.
+A quick summary of this article can be accessed by clicking on point 10 in the table of contents below.